Paralympic flame in Tokyo as virus surges days before opening

-Paralympic flame in Tokyo as virus surges days before openingFriday, August 20, 2021
+Paralympic flame in Tokyo as virus surges days before openingSaturday, August 21, 2021

 |